Introduction

-Tools for normalization in the CLARIN infrastructure
+Tools for Normalisation in the CLARIN Infrastructure

 Tool | Language | Description |